bjd2385/threatstack-rule-manager/README.md

 ### TODOs

 1. Add an `(MODIFIED)` string to the end of rules or rulesets under `--list` output that reside in the state file and will be pushed.
+2. Add proper `logging` implementation throughout the module.
+3. Set up GH Actions when the repo is tagged.

 ### Development Notes